Sales quota attainment isn't only a rep problem. It's usually a systems problem.

 Why do sales reps miss quota?

-How can managers improve quota attainment?
+Can AI improve quota attainment?

-How does onboarding affect quota attainment?
+How does Deelan improve quota attainment?